arei/talks/ScaleYou/outline.md

 	2. Technical Challenge
 	People in software like to solve problems.
-	And there is nothing like overcoming a juice problem.
+	And there is nothing like overcoming a juicy problem.
 	So we want to be challenged.
 	But not overwhelmed.
 	Something in the sweet spot that forces us to grow